USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 Surveys major issues concerning gender and the science of psychology in an attempt to answer the question: why is there such a gender gap when women and men share more psychological similarities than differences?
 Topics include: developmental processes and gender; gender roles and stereotypes, biology and gender; cross-cultural perspectives of gender; social-cultural theories of gender; language and gender, emotions and gender, health and gender.

-USC GE Category Equivalency: CATEGORY C: Social Analysis
+USC Credit Equivalency: CATEGORY C: Social Analysis

 PO 1011 - FOUNDATIONS OF MODERN POLITICS 4 credits